shrideio/shoebox/src/packages/README.md

         - Create two users, one for consuming feeds `FeedConsumer` and another for publishing packages `PackagePublisher`.
 Click [Create User] for opening the _Create User_ dialog, leave the _Group membership_ field blank.

         - Open the _Tasks_ tab.
 Firstly, deprive `Anonymous` of the `View & Download Packages` task by removing the entry.
-Then, assign the `View & Download Packages` task to `FeedConsumer`, and the `View & Download Packages` and `Publish Packages` tasks to `PackagePublisher`.
+Then, in under the Add Permission: assign the `View & Download Packages` task to `FeedConsumer`, and the `View & Download Packages` and `Publish Packages` tasks to `PackagePublisher`.

-        - Click [Add Permission] to open the _Add Privilege_ dialog and create the associations listed below.
+        - After Clicking [Add Permission] to open the _Add Privilege_ dialog, and creating the associations, the result should look as follows:

             | Task                     | Scope     | Users & Groups                 |
             | :----------------------- |:--------- | :----------------------------- |